amunategui/amunategui.github.io/_posts/2015-04-17-pubmed-query.md

 ## Result count:  3550
 ```
+<BR><BR>
 We read from the summary that PubMed contains 3550 documents on **COPD** published in 2012.
 It also displays how it queried our search term and confirming that it correctly understood the **COPD** acronym.
 Checking this is an important step as it is hard to manually check the theme of thousands of articles.

-We can also see the 100 document IDs we asked for:
+We can also see the Article IDs of the 100 document queried:

 ```r
 # see the ids of our returned query